 You want to build an enterprise data lake on Azure and perform big data analytics.

 |Azure Disks||Provides client libraries and a REST interface that allows data to be persistently stored and accessed from an attached virtual hard disk.||You want to lift and shift applications that use native file system APIs to read and write data to persistent disks.

 You want to store data that is not required to be accessed from outside the virtual machine to which the disk is attached.

 When making decisions about how your data is stored and accessed, you should also consider the costs involved.
 For more information, see Azure Storage Pricing.

 Some SMB features are not applicable to the cloud.
 For more information, see Features not supported by the Azure File service.

-For more information about disks, see our Introduction to managed disks and How to Attach a Data Disk to a Windows Virtual Machine.
+For more information about Disk Storage, see our Introduction to managed disks.